neurallayer/roboquant/docs/THIRDPARTY.md

 # Third Party Open Source

 _Roboquant_ couldn’t have been developed without the use of free and open source third party software.
-This document lists some great open software libraries and other artefacts used in roboquant.
+This document lists some great open software libraries and other artifacts used in roboquant.

 ## Software
 * [Kotlin](https://kotlinlang.org): modern, concise and safe programming language that makes writing code a joy.